Ojos Así: Promotion

 "Ojos Así" was released to radio stations worldwide by Sony Discos as the album's fifth single in October 1999.
 It was later included on her greatest hits album Grandes Éxitos (2002).
 Its music video was directed by Mark Kohr and filmed in Los Angeles.
-The film depicts Shakira interspersed with her belly dancing and performing in front of a crowd.
+The film depicts Shakira interspersed with her belly dancing and performing in front of a dancing and jubilant crowd.
 At the inaugural Latin Grammy Awards in 2000, it was nominated in the category of Latin Grammy Award for Best Short Form Music Video, which went to "No Me Dejes de Querer" by Gloria Estefan.
 The video won the International Viewer's Choice Award (North) at the 2000 MTV Video Music Awards, and was also nominated for the same award in the South category, losing to "La Vida" by Los Fabulosos Cadillacs.

 Live performances

 "Ojos Así" was included on the set list for the following tours: Tour Anfibio (2000), Tour of the Mongoose (2002–03), the Oral Fixation Tour (2006–07), and The Sun Comes Out World Tour (2010–11), In August 1999, Shakira sang an acoustic version of "Ojos Así" during an episode of MTV Unplugged in New York City.
 The performance was included on her first live album, MTV Unplugged (2000).
 She also performed "Ojos Así" at the 2000 Latin Grammy Awards.
+During a specific rendition of "Ojos Asi" in San Diego in 2003, Shakira commenced her concert with this song, eliciting exultation from the audience as she belly-danced in sync with the tune.
 She sang it during the Rock in Rio festivals in Portugal in 2006 and Spain in 2007.
 It was also performed at the 2010 Glastonbury Festival and the Super Bowl LIV halftime show in 2020.
+Shakira performed the song during the 67th Annual Grammy Awards on February 2, 2025.